trulabs/labs-truphone-cascades-test/README.md

 BSD 3-Clause / new / simplified (see LICENSE)

 ## Version History
+### v1.0.17
+* 'test' command will accept 'Application' an an object

 ### v1.0.16
 * Add 'failure-ok' setting to the CLI so you can do the following: